availability: January 2017

 svn add $ARCHDIR svn commit -m "commited native libs"Step 9: Checking it all out on another system

-namespace :svn dothen you can repeat this tasks with:enddesc "Sets the correct ignores and other stuff for a correct checkin of rails project in an svn repository" task :propset do system 'svn propset svn:ignore -R ".DS_Store" . --force' system 'svn propset svn:ignore "*.log" log/' system 'svn propset svn:ignore "*.db" db/' system 'svn propset svn:ignore "*.sqlite3" db/' system 'svn propset svn:ignore "database.yml" config/' system 'svn propset svn:ignore "*" doc/' system 'svn propset svn:ignore "*" doc/api' system 'svn propset svn:ignore "*" doc/app' system 'svn propset svn:ignore "*" tmp/' system 'svn propset svn:ignore "*" tmp/sessions tmp/cache tmp/sockets' system 'svn propset svn:executable "*" public/dispatch.*' system 'svn propset svn:eol-style native public/dispatch.*' system 'svn propset svn:ignore "engine_files" public/ ' system 'svn propset svn:ignore index.html public/' end
+namespace :svn do desc "Sets the correct ignores and other stuff for a correct checkin of rails project in an svn repository" task :propset do system 'svn propset svn:ignore -R ".DS_Store" . --force' system 'svn propset svn:ignore "*.log" log/' system 'svn propset svn:ignore "*.db" db/' system 'svn propset svn:ignore "*.sqlite3" db/' system 'svn propset svn:ignore "database.yml" config/' system 'svn propset svn:ignore "*" doc/' system 'svn propset svn:ignore "*" doc/api' system 'svn propset svn:ignore "*" doc/app' system 'svn propset svn:ignore "*" tmp/' system 'svn propset svn:ignore "*" tmp/sessions tmp/cache tmp/sockets' system 'svn propset svn:executable "*" public/dispatch.*' system 'svn propset svn:eol-style native public/dispatch.*' system 'svn propset svn:ignore "engine_files" public/ ' system 'svn propset svn:ignore index.html public/' end endthen you can repeat this tasks with:

 $ rake -T |grep svn rake svn:propset # Sets the correct ignores and other stuff for a correct checkin of rails project in an svn repositoryStep 10: Do you first scaffold.
 If you supply the -svn , the files generated will automatically be add for the next commit